Blog

 Data is only as powerful as the strategy behind it.
 If you’re letting your customer profiles sit in your database, or you’re not using them to personalize and optimize your marketing, you’re leaving potential sales on the table.
 Once you’ve built your profiles, activate them with these best practices:

-• Use information from your customer profiles to pursue better-fit sponsorship opportunities (or if you’re selling ads, use your rich customer data to prove your worth to advertisers and attract more revenue).
+Or if you’re selling ads, use your rich customer data to prove your worth to advertisers and attract more revenue.
 Or if you’re considering a partnership, ask the potential partner to profile their audience so both parties can identify overlap and best promotional opportunities.

-• Use dynamic content in your emails: So far, we’ve portrayed your ICP as a monolith — anonymous people with the same broad interests, needs and wants.
-But there’s a lot of individual differences even within your ICP.
-So how can you individualize your messaging to everyone in your ICP without losing your mind?
-Use dynamic content.
+Use content recommendations.
 When it’s active, every email recipient is served with content that’s tailored specifically to their past browsing, engagement and purchase history.
 This allows you to give everyone the one message that’s most likely to resonate with them — and helps you capture nuances within your ICP.

 Subscribe to our newsletter